Let it go. It’s what you learn, after you know it all, that counts.

 How will you overcome your obscurity?

-It’s a seemingly simple question.
+It seems a simple question.
 But it’s tough to answer succinctly and coherently.

 Build a great website and people will tell their friends

-That’s just a re-write of what it means to be remarkable - i.e. literally, be something that people will choose to tell others about.
+That’s just a rewrite of what it means to be remarkable.
+Literally, be something that people will choose to tell others about.

-That turned out to be a winning strategy - we were able to ride the network effects that word-of-mouth referrals created, and in the process built a very large and profitable business in a very short number of years.
-The rest is history.1
+We learned that editorial is the best advertising.
+That turned out to be a winning strategy.
+We were able to ride the network effects that word-of-mouth referrals created, and in the process built a very large and profitable business in a very short number of years.
+The rest is history.

-In November 2015, 10.9% of voters in the New Zealand Flag referendum (just under 150,000 people) ranked the Red Peak flag as their preferred option.2 Just two months prior to that, it wasn’t even one of the options selected to be included on the ballot and very few people had even heard of it.
+In November 2015, 10.9% of voters in the New Zealand Flag referendum (just under 150,000 people) ranked the Red Peak flag as their preferred option.2 Just two months prior to that, it wasn’t even on the ballot and very few people had even heard of it.

 How did it happen?

-In early 2015 the government formed a panel of distinguished New Zealanders to select possible new designs for a New Zealand flag.
-From 10,292 public submissions, the panel selected a long list of 40 designs.
-Then pretty quickly after that whittled it down to a short list of four designs to take to a public vote.
+In early 2015 the government formed a panel of distinguished New Zealanders to select designs for a new national flag.3 From 10,292 public submissions, the panel selected a long list of 40 designs, then quickly whittled those down to a short list of four to take to a public vote.